Trace Your Ancient Ancestry Through DNA

 Materials and Equipment

 To start this project, you should be familiar with basic genetics and the terms and concepts listed above in the "Terms, Concepts and Questions" section.
-The Genographic website has good introductory information on these subjects.

 - You will need your parent's consent to submit a sample for analysis.